-robotNumber Robot number that you want to execute recovery for.
+Specify the robot number to execute recovery for.
 If omitted, all robots are executed recovery.

-All All robots execute recovery If omitted, same as All .
-WithMove A constant whose value is 0.
-Turns motor on and executes safeguard position recovery.
-If omitted, same as WithMove .
-WithoutMove A constant whose value is 1.
-Turns the robot motor on.
+All robots execute recovery.
+If omitted, same as All.

+WithMove

+Returns to excitation and moves to the position at which the safeguard was opened.
+If omitted, same as WithMove.
+WithoutMove

+Only the return of excitation is performed.
 Not usually used.
 Realizes the special recovery with AbortMotion.